moment/momentjs.com/docs/moment/01-parsing/02-string.md

 **Warning:** Browser support for parsing strings [is inconsistent](http://dygraphs.com/date-formats.html).
 Because there is no specification on which formats should be supported, what works in some browsers will not work in other browsers.

 <!--
-**Note**: This has been the source of a lot of confusion, because moments created via `Date` constructor don't support `isValid` and also work unreliably.
+**Note:** This has been the source of a lot of confusion, because moments created via `Date` constructor don't support `isValid` and also work unreliably.
 So it would be soon deprecated.
 From version 2.6.0 there is a way to prevent Date constructor usage - just set `moment.createFromInputFallback` to an empty function.
 -->

 For consistent results parsing anything other than ISO 8601 strings, you should use [String + Format](#/parsing/string-format/).